faizscripts/ecommerce-demo/README.md

 npm start
 ```

 The code will now run successfully on [home page](http://localhost:3000/).
-However, you will need to upload some products from the admin panel for them to show in the home page.
+It will also create a database in your MongoDB instance named ecommerceDB.
+However, you will need to upload some products from the admin panel for them to show in the database and subsequently show in the home page.

-From the admin panel, add at least one [category](http://localhost:3000/admin/categories/new), [brand](http://localhost:3000/admin/brand/new), [special category](http://localhost:3000/admin/specials/new) (featured products, sale and new arrivals) and [product](http://localhost:3000/admin/products/new).
+From the admin panel, add at least one [category](http://localhost:3000/admin/categories/new), [brand](http://localhost:3000/admin/brands/new), [special category](http://localhost:3000/admin/special/new) (i.e. featured products, sale and new arrivals shown at the home page) and [product](http://localhost:3000/admin/products/new).

 In order to restrict access to the admin panel to only admins, create an admin user in the [add admin page](http://localhost:3000/admin/admins/new).
 Open the [start-up route file](/startup/routes.js) in your code editor and uncomment the admin login middleware line named adminLoginMiddleware.
 ```